SirDarquan/h5webstorage/README.md

 `transformer` property enables replacement of the stringify/parse implementations used to serialize and deseralize the data from storage.

+### Providers
+This library was designed with great configurability in mind but that normally comes at the price of simplicity.
+Fortunately, [angular2][]'s injector system allows us to make some shortcuts.

+#### - WEB_STORAGE_PROVIDERS
+The `WEB_STORAGE_PROVIDERS` contains everything needed to use the `LocalStorage` and `SessionStorage` services immediately.
+This can be placed in the providers array of the root component in your application, then  `LocalStorage` and `SessionStorage` can be injected at any other point of the application.
+This provider is really meant as a 'quick start' because most people will probably want to understand how the system can be used and want the whole thing available.

+#### - BROWSER_STORAGE_PROVIDERS
+The `BROWSER_STORAGE_PROVIDERS` contain only the adapters to the native web storage objects and are the dependencies of the `LocalStorage` and `SessionStorage` services.
+The reason this was broken out was to first mimic actual availability of the native objects.
+If you're in a modern browser, the web storage api is always available and you can't have [localStorage][] without [sessionStorage][].
+The second reason was to enable [angular universal][] compatibility.
+While that compatibility is not fully in place yet, this is the foundation because this provider can be placed in the `bootstrap` function for the client-side code while a different, yet to be defined provider would be in the 'static bootstrapper' in angular universal.
+With the adapters in the bootstrap code, the app can be a lot more selective about which components actually have access to storage because `LocalStorage` and `SessionStorage` will need to be added to the providers array of the component where access is required and this may actually be a better pratice to use.

 [angular2-localStorage]: https://github.com/marcj/angular2-localStorage
 [localStorage]: https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage
 [sessionStorage]: https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage